JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7928 days**.

-And here is a just a random fact -  **A sheep, a duck and a rooster were the first passengers in a hot air balloon**.
+And here is a just a random fact -  **The snow leopard protects itself from extreme cold when it sleeps by wrapping its 3-foot-long tail around its nose**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)